sagiegurari/cargo-make/docs/_includes/content.md

 * Tasks that come before or after the single command tasks
 * Tasks that define flows using dependencies

-Single command tasks are named based on their commmand (in most cases), for example the task that runs cargo build is named build.
+Single command tasks are named based on their command (in most cases), for example the task that runs cargo build is named build.

 ````toml
 [tasks.build]